-We will begin receiving applications for the J.D. program on Sept.
-1, 2012.
-Applying on or before March 1, 2013 guarantees that we will issue a decision no later than April 15, 2013.
-Applications will be accepted after March 1, 2013 and reviewed, but applicants are not guaranteed an admissions decision by April 15.
+We will begin receiving applications for the JD program on September 2, 2013.
+Applying on or before March 31, 2014, guarantees that we will issue a decision no later than April 15, 2014.
+Applications can be accepted after March 31, 2014, and will be reviewed, but applicants are not guaranteed an admissions decision by April 15.

 - How Applications Are Reviewed